An ecommerce platform is software that enables purchasing and selling over the internet.

 The third thing to think about is how scalable your ecommerce website will be as you grow your online store.
 Some platforms are more suited to small electronic commerce businesses, while others can easily scale with an ever-growing business!

 Finally, you need to consider what kind of support comes included in a platform.
-Some ecommerce platforms offer twenty-four-hour support as part of their package, while others require you to rely on online tutorials for help or pay extra if you have any issues.
+Some ecommerce platforms offer 24-hour support as part of their package, while others require you to rely on online tutorials for help or pay extra if you have any issues.

 How do you determine which ecommerce platform is best for your business?

 The first step here is to figure out your individual business goals and target market.
-For example, a new business with a product only intended for sale in the US would benefit more from a low-cost ecommerce software that doesn’t offer international shipping.
+For example, a new business with a product only intended for sale in the US would benefit more from low-cost ecommerce software that doesn’t offer international shipping.
 An established business that plans to scale up and expand into new markets will need an ecommerce platform that easily supports different currencies and languages.

 The next thing is to consider how much support you will need.
 If you’re just starting out and can easily handle things on your own, then an adless ecommerce platform could be a great option!
 If you need more help with things like marketing or customer support, it might make sense to choose one that offers twenty-four-hour assistance.